Francis Neilson: Theatre and opera

 Neilson's first success came in the following years after his discovery of Henry George's teachings, where he became well known and respected for his writing, acting, and directing.
+He provided Victor Herbert with a libretto for Prince Ananias commissioned by the theater company The Bostonians which debuted in 1894.
 The Internet Broadway Database, records him as a director of The Little Princess in January 1903, first at the Criterion Theatre and later at the Savoy Theatre; and as the playwright of A Butterfly on The Wheel in January 1912, at the 39th Street Theatre.

 In New York, he befriended director Anton Seidl who took him to Germany and introduced him to Richard Wagner's family in Bayreuth.
 This led him out of the United States and back to London.
 He came back to London as a stage director for Charles Frohman at the Duke of York's Theatre.
 Later Neilson was invited to direct the national opera at Covent Garden, which he remodelled completely in 1900.
 The first opera to be produced there was Puccini's Tosca.
 Puccini himself was at the theatre supervising the production.
 The encounter of the two men triggered an interest that took Neilson to invite Puccini to see a private performance of the play Madame Butterfly, playing then at the Duke of York's Theatre.
 Puccini later requested Neilson to direct the opera at La Scala in Milan; however, this never came to pass due to Neilson's other commitments.